-Pre-onboarding unites solutions of organizational moments and primary familiarization with the company.
+Pre-onboarding unites solutions for organizational moments and primary familiarization with the company.

 Send a welcome letter

-Greet the new team member, confirm the date of the first working day, describe what awaits him in the nearest future, make an appointment before starting work.
+Greet the new team member, confirm the date of the first working day, describe what awaits him shortly, and make an appointment before starting work.
 Attach an agreement so that a person has enough time to study it before signing.

 If there is plenty of time before the first working day send additional emails once every 5-7 days.
 These can contain photos of the future workspace, a welcome message from the team lead, etc.

 The agenda can contain several action items:

 - Sign all the necessary documents.
 This will help to avoid bureaucracy when meeting the team and diving into work;